 To stay in shape, you need to eat less and move more.
 Eating less may be difficult.
 But, moving more may seem nearly impossible given the demands of family, school and work—not to mention the commute between all three.

 How can anyone find time to squeeze in the current federal recommendation of 150 minutes of aerobic exercise per week?
 To meet that goal, you’d have to average 30 minutes of moderate-intensity aerobic activity at least five days per week.

-As a scientists who specializes in physical activity and minority health, Robert L. Newton, Jr., Ph.D., admits it isn’t easy.
+As a scientist who specializes in physical activity and minority health, Robert L. Newton, Jr., Ph.D., admits it isn’t easy.

 That’s why Newton and his colleagues at LSU’s world-renowned Pennington Biomedical Research Center in Baton Rouge are studying ways to use diet and exercise to improve health and longevity as well as better treat and prevent diabetes, dementia and other chronic diseases that shorten the lives of so many people.

 Newton says the first step to getting fit—and staying in shape—is to understand this simple equation: